 Astor Place

 Formerly known as Kintecoying, Astor Place was the site of many Lenape meetings and storytelling spots.
 It was an important meeting place for three of the Lenape’s largest groups.
 The Lenape nation consists of several smaller groups, three of the largest being the Canarsie, Sapohannikan, and Manhattan peoples.
-Many powerful speeches and agreements were made here regarding the future of the Lenape nation.
+The Native population used this area for powerful speeches and agreements regarding the future of the Lenape nation.
 In 1870, after the Lenape had begun to be displaced, a Sioux Nation chief, Red Cloud, spoke here about the rights that had been stripped from the native population, advocating for a more equitable future for all displaced nations.

 Canarsie

 Named for the Canarsie group of the Lenape, Canarsie is a coastal neighborhood in eastern Brooklyn.
 The Canarsie made their home in nearly all of Brooklyn and Long Island, utilizing the coast and abundant wildlife to build a thriving life for themselves.
-The group was largely displaced from this area by 1667.
+By 1667, the people no longer lived on the land.
 By then, only three known Canarsie families were living in the area with the Dutch settlers, who had recently lost the land to the British in 1664.

 Gowanus

 Though they experienced loss of homeland and cultural erasure, the Lenape Nation remains an active tribe in the US.
-As of 2018, their native language, Munsee, was a critically endangered language with only two living fluent speakers.
+As of 2018 only two living fluent speakers spoke their native language, Munsee.